adamharmansky/showkeys/README.md

 Keybind popup like in awesomewm

-Based in cairo and xlib.
+Based on cairo and xlib.
 To build and install, run:

 ```
 sudo make install